Skip to main content

 How much does it cost to transfer a car title in North Carolina?

-The North Carolina title transfer fee is $56.00, plus state sales/use tax (3%), registration fees, and any county or local add-ons.
-The calculator above gives an estimate; always verify the final amount with North Carolina Division of Motor Vehicles (NCDMV).
+The North Carolina title transfer fee is $56.00, plus any applicable state sales/use tax (3%), registration fees, and county or local add-ons.
+Use the calculator above for an estimate; confirm the final number with North Carolina Division of Motor Vehicles (NCDMV) before paying.

 Last reviewed: 2026-01-01 ยท Reviewed by the Car Paperwork editorial team ยท Based on official North Carolina Division of Motor Vehicles (NCDMV) sources ยท Independent resource ยท Not legal advice